Bay Bridge Troll: History

 On December 23, 2013, an article in SFGate stated that a new, sleeker troll carrying a sledgehammer had been created.
 The article suggested that the new troll was either living temporarily in a secret location or was already installed on the new bridge.

 On May 13, 2014, an article on SFGate Blog announced that the new troll has officially been placed on the eastern span of the Bay Bridge.
 It was said to have been installed overnight, as it is averse to sunlight.
 "The new troll emerged from hiding Friday and quietly moved in, settling on Pier E2."
 The troll was placed below the roadway out of sight of motorists; however, it can be seen from a pedestrian walkway.
-In March of 2018 John V. Robinson published a book titled The Oakland-San Francisco Bay Bridge Troll which documents the creation and removal of the old troll as well as the creation of the new troll on the new Bay Bridge.
+In March 2018 John V. Robinson published a book titled The Oakland-San Francisco Bay Bridge Troll which documents the creation and removal of the old troll as well as the creation of the new troll on the new Bay Bridge.